jvlahos/coding-standards/README.md

 <a name="principles"></a>
 ## Code Principles
-* Write readable and understandable code.
+* Write readable, understandable, consistent code.
-* Enforce consistency.

 <a name="html"></a>
 ## HTML